Dj-Viking/random-password-generator/README.md

 Uppercase   Lowercase  Symbols  Numbers

-YES, YES, YES, YES
+* YES, YES, YES, YES
-YES,YES, YES, NO
+* YES,YES, YES, NO
-YES, YES, NO, NO
+* YES, YES, NO, NO
-YES, NO, NO, NO
+* YES, NO, NO, NO
-NO, NO, NO, NO
+* NO, NO, NO, NO
-NO, YES, YES, YES
+* NO, YES, YES, YES
-NO, NO, YES, YES
+* NO, NO, YES, YES
-NO, NO, NO, YES
+* NO, NO, NO, YES

 # Bugged choices
- -YES NO YES YES
+ * YES NO YES YES
  doesn't give any upper case letters.
 They all disappear only contains symbols and numbers.

- -YES NO YES NO
+* YES NO YES NO
  only gives special characters and no uppercase letters